Notice

 Any trucking company operating in the United States is required to obtain liability and cargo insurance.
 Providing proof of insurance is required to receive many of the licenses and permits that you will need in the next steps, so it’s recommended that you have a plan for your insurance before moving on.
 Visit the FMCSA for specific information on the insurance requirements and how to file and submit proof of insurance.

-4. Apply for Licenses, Permits, and Registrations
+5. Apply for Permits and Registrations

 • Designate Process Agents